What Are Rental Options Like in Spokane, WA?

 Next, Determine Your Budget

-Some apartments do offer residential parking permits for street parking to their residents, and some residents have found ways to park farther away to get free parking.
+Some apartments offer residential parking permits for street parking to their residents, and some residents have found ways to park farther away to get free parking.
 But not every apartment complex offers this, and you’ll probably pay extra for that convenience.

 The more you go outside of downtown Spokane, the less you’ll pay.
 You’ll also get more amenities, in most cases.